hsc-latte/hs32core/docs/ISA.md

 Increment and decrement instructions would be nice

-Should we also have math instructions that can take 1 literal value in place of one of the register inputs?
+> Should we also have math instructions that can take 1 literal value in place of one of the register inputs?
+I'm not sure that this is

-Should we also have math instructions that overwrite the first register?
+> Should we also have math instructions that overwrite the first register?
+I dont see why we need them since we can read/write any register

-Should we have push and pop instructions for stack usage?
+> Should we have push and pop instructions for stack usage?
+Yup

-Should we have a PUSHALL instruction that pushes a bunch of registers to save the stack
+> Should we have a PUSHALL instruction that pushes a bunch of registers to save the stack Sure, this is nice to have especially if we do interupts